PARC-Robotics/documentation-2025/docs/faq.md

 ## General

 **Q: Who can participate in the competition?**
-A: The competition is open to students from universities and technical institutes from all over the world.
+A: The competition is open to students from universities and technical institutes, and young professionals from all over the world.

 **Q: Can I participate as an individual, or do I need to be part of a team?**
 A: You can only participate as a team.
-Each team must have at least 2 members and a maximum of 5 members.
+Each team must have at least 2 members and a maximum of 6 members.

 **Q: Do I need to have prior experience in robotics or programming to participate?**
 A: While experience with ROS might not be essential to get started, programming experience is necessary.
 You will need to be familiar with Python programming languages.